-We are an independent education, analysis, and structural design firm.
-We do not sell products.
-We do not manage assets.
-Our work is to define the structural exposure inside the wealth our clients have built — and the four conditions that determine whether that wealth will ultimately be theirs: tax control, liquidity, privacy, and legacy continuity.
-These conditions are embedded in the same legal and tax frameworks that govern all wealth — but they are rarely structured intentionally at the individual level.
+The Institute is an education and analysis practice.
+Its work is to define the structural exposure inside the wealth our clients have built — and the four conditions that determine whether that wealth will ultimately be theirs: tax control, liquidity, privacy, and legacy continuity.
+These conditions are embedded in the same legal and tax frameworks that govern all wealth, but they are rarely structured intentionally at the individual level.
 The classification has long been used in institutional and multi-generational wealth design; it has rarely been made available to individuals.

 The accounts are growing.
 The statements look right.
 The advisors are attentive.
 Nothing appears to be wrong — because the problem does not appear on a performance report.
 It lives one layer beneath the numbers, inside the architecture of the system the wealth was built inside.